Roads west of North Platte remain closed

 Kling said that creates serious issues for emergency management and law enforcement.

-Myers said a local volunteer gathers food and takes it out to the truckers, especially in the remote parking areas.
+Myers said a local volunteer has taken food to stranded truckers, especially in the remote parking areas.

 Myers said North Platte Public Transit was activated Wednesday morning to pick up truckers from outlying parking areas for transport into town for food.

-There have been numerous school closures including North Platte Public Schools and McCook Public Schools, which both had a two-hour delay to the start of the day due to the inclement weather.
+There have been numerous school closures including North Platte Public Schools and McCook Public Schools, which both had a two-hour delay to the start of the day.
 Sutherland and Mullen Public Schools were among those that were closed.